-Authentication Type Strength Certificate based authentication The security appliance supports a public key based authentication with 1024 or 2048 (for RSA) bit keys.
+Authentication Type Strength Certificate based authentication The security appliances support a public key based authentication with 1024 or 2048 (for RSA) bit keys.
 A 1024-bit RSA key has at least 80-bits of equivalent strength.
 The probability of a successful random attempt is 1/2^80, which is less than 1/1,000,000.
 A 2048-bit RSA key has at least 112-bits of equivalent strength.
 The probability of a successful random attempt is 1/2^112, which is less than 1/1,000,000.
+HMAC-SHA-1 With at least 80-bits of equivalent strength, the probability of a successful random attempt is 1/2^80, which is less than 1/1,000,000.

-The Cisco ASA 5500 series security appliance also provides protection against password guessing within a one-minute period.
+The Cisco ASA 5505 and 5550 security appliances provide protection against password guessing within a one-minute period.
 Specifically:

 - Using passwords: It is possible for an unauthorized user to enter one password per second.
 This would result in 60 attempts per one minute period.
-This would leave a probability of one in 500 million; thus, the probability of an authentication within a one-minute period is much less than one in 100,000. - Using HMAC-SHA-1 for IPSec packets: The ASAmodules process 156,000 packets per second.
-With a 1024-bit RSA key of at least 80-bits of equivalent strength, the probability of gaining access to the module is one in (2^80)/156,000.
-Thus the probability of a successful random authentication within a one-minute period is much less than one in 100,000. - Using RSA digital signatures for IKE: Similar to HMAC-SHA-1, the probability of a successful random authentication within a one minute period is 2^1024/156,000, which is much less than one in 100,000.
+This would leave a probability of one in 500 million.
+Thus, the probability of an authentication within a one-minute period is much less than one in 100,000. - Using HMAC-SHA-1 for IPSec packets: The ASA modules process 156,000 packets per second.
+The HMAC-SHA-1 algorithm provides 80-bits of equivalent strength, so the probability of gaining access to the module is one in (2^80)/156,000.
+Thus, the probability of a successful random authentication within a one-minute period is much less than one in 100,000. - Using RSA digital signatures for IKE: Similar to HMAC-SHA-1, the probability of a successful random authentication within a one minute period is (2^80)/156,000, which is much less than one in 100,000.